-We seek to the green buildings and new green energy business opportunities in order to obtain higher returns for shareholders.
-The Group is also committed to respond to the national policies with the concept of carbon neutrality, to cultivate the green buildings and new green energy under the Group's existing business foundation of construction and building works, devoted to contribute to the development of ecological habitat industry, striving to create a low-carbon, energy-saving, ecological and environmentally friendly and clean living environment.
+We seek to seize the green buildings and new green energy business opportunities in order to obtain higher returns for the Shareholders.
+The Group is also committed to respond to the national policies with the concept of carbon neutrality by further implementing green building and construction through use of scientific management and technical improvement to achieve low carbon and green environmental protection.
+We are devoted to combine our existing building and construction related business to practise the concept of green development through photovoltaic new power generations system and energy storage technology to create an energy-saving and sustainable living environment.